 CPAP masks—which are a crucial part of your sleep apnea therapy—create an airtight seal around your mouth and/or nose and deliver pressurized air to help keep your airways open while you sleep.
 However, CPAP masks usually aren’t included with your CPAP machine—and it can be challenging to figure out which option is right for you since they’re available in a variety of shapes, sizes, and price points.

 So, that’s where we come in—we’ve scoured the CPAP.com catalog to find the newest and most popular CPAP masks based on our customer reviews and decades of experience to make selecting the perfect mask for you a breeze.

-If you’re looking for the top-rated CPAP mask for your sleep apnea treatment, we’re sharing a roundup of the newest CPAP masks of 2021 as well as our most popular CPAP masks across several categories whether you’re after the best nasal CPAP mask, best nasal pillow CPAP mask, or the best full face CPAP mask.
+If you’re looking for the best CPAP mask for your sleep apnea treatment, we’re sharing a roundup of the newest and highest rated CPAP masks of 2022 as well as our most popular CPAP masks across several categories whether you’re after a nasal mask, nasal pillow mask, or want a full face CPAP mask.
 We’ve also chosen the most comfortable CPAP masks for both light and active sleepers.

 Best Full Face Mask